BSUJonathanDunn/14.03-Lab-Final-Project/README.md

 # CS208-full-stack - FINAL PROJECT README

 This is a modified version of the CS208 full stack application.
 Setup is basically the same, but no need to setup the initial databases.
-They are provided to you from the setup.js under the setup scripts.
-Follow instructions as given.
+They will automatically set themselves up by just using npm start.

 # Database Setup

-First setup the databases with the`install_db.sh` script.
+First setup the databases with the `install_db.sh` script.
 This script will install MariaDB and start the server running.
 You only need to run this script once per Codespace.

 ```bash